valyakin/new-obyteorg/docroot/user/pages/events/_article/article.md

         <div class="title">Hackathon in Stuttgart, Germany</div>
         <p>
             Obyte was very proud to be invited again to participate as a key technology provider in the second Annual Hackathon sponsored by the Bosch Connectory in Stuttgart, Germany.
 40 developers from Bosch and selected partners joined the event and worked on 7 different challenges, the solutions for 5 of which were powered by Obyte technology. <br>
             Teams used the Obyte DLT platform to create a vending machine accepting only BoschCoin cryptotokens, a distributed on-demand market place for renting power tools, a decentralized peer to peer energy trading platform, a crypto powered meeting room booking solution, and an Autonomous Agent for a decentralized marketplace with built-in escrow functionality and a dutch auction mechanism.
-You can see more in-deth information on the IoT page
+You can see more in-depth information on the <a href="/platform/iot/proofs-of-concept">IoT PoCs</a> page.
         </p>
         <img src="/user/themes/obyte/assets/events/img8.jpg" alt="">
     </div>